Horn Concerto No. 2 (Strauss): Performance history

-Gottfried von Freiberg who, conducted by Karl Böhm. performed the world premiere with the Vienna Philharmonic at the Salzburg Festival in 1943.

 The premier was given at the Salzburg Festival on 11 August 1943 with the horn player Gottfried von Freiberg as the soloist and Karl Böhm conducting the Vienna Philharmonic.
 The same combination recorded it soon after.
 Richard Strauss himself was not present at the premiere, but had been at the festival earlier and left on 9 August after conducting some all-Mozart concerts to return home to Garmisch.
 He had, however, worked with Böhm and Gottfried during his stay: the signed autograph manuscript used for the premiere is dated August 8.

 The concerto was played a second time on 4 October 1943 in Budapest in a live broadcast concert on Hungarian Radio with the horn played by Max Zimolong and Ľudovít Rajter conducting the orchestra of the Hungarian Royal Opera, and a third time on 26 May 1944, again with soloist Max Zimolong and Karl Elmendorff conducting the Staatskapelle Dresden.

 British horn player Dennis Brain performed it with the Vienna Philharmonic in 1948, later recording it with the Philharmonia Orchestra conducted by Wolfgang Sawallisch.
 The US premiere was given on 8 October 1948 with soloist Anthony Miranda and the Little Orchestra of New York conducted by Thomas Sherman, and a year later at the Tanglewood with James Stagliano on horn and the Boston Symphony Orchestra conducted by Eleazar de Carvalho.

 The concerto went on to become the most performed of 20th-century horn concertos (it was performed twice in the finals of the BBC Young Musician competition, in 1988 by the winner David Pyatt and in 2016 by runner-up Ben Goldscheider).

 Structure

 The concerto is written in a conservative style that looks back to the musical world of his teenage years as represented by his first horn concerto, which was completed in 1883.
-Strauss follows the typical fast-slow-fast structure of classical concerti, with the three movements in E-flat major, A-flat major, and E-flat major.
+Strauss follows the typical fast-slow-fast structure of classical concerti, with the three movements in E♭ major, A♭ major, and E♭ major.